arnaucarbonell/open-food-club/README.md

 * A user can list his/her open, closed and delivered orders.
 The list shows the command id, the closing date if not closed yet, the delivery date and the total price.
 Including VAT
 * Users can also list order details, that is, the closing date (if not closed yet), the delivery date and a  list with all products in the command with the product name, quantity, and a link to the page to modify it.

-Functionality you MUST implement:
-* Products and prices are read from an API.
-You have a file with some examples.
-Images are represented as Base64 binary codification fields.
-You can see the images using a converter.
-See for example: https://codebeautify.org/base64-to-image-converter
-* You’ll have details of the API in a few weeks.
-* Register subscriptions: product, quantity, initial date
-* Generate commands (for example at 4am) for each user and send an e-mail.
-Commands are modifiable, while open, and should have a closing date
-* Users can modify their open commands (add?, delete, change quantities).
-Once modified the command is closed and can not be changed anymore.
-* Planning of command freqüency for each product: init date + time interval (daily, weekly, monthly, semester, year)
-* Secure the application: an user should only be able to access her own data

-Functionality you should **NOT** implement:
-User’s administration: you’ll assume they are already registered.
-You may need to create a ddbb table to store them and populate it

 ### Product Examples in a Json
-Note that images are incomplete in the example.

-You also have a file with lots of products and complete images in "productsExample/products.json".
-Note that you are provided with this file just as an example.
-In the project you'll retrieve products from an API.

 ```
 [